 To professionalize, farmer organizations need to ensure eight dimensions of their businesses have the proper policy and procedures in place to operate at an optimal level.
 These areas are:

 We recognize that all projects are not always linear and day to day program management can be challenging.
-However, these steps are evidence based, help streamline programs and produce results (watch out for our next newsletter where we share the evidence using these steps).
-We can all agree that the agricultural sector cannot wait while decision makers shift approaches and priorities.
-We should be using systems which are based on evidence, have been tried and tested and work.
+However, these steps are evidence-based, help streamline programs, and produce results (watch out for our next newsletter where we share the evidence using these steps).
+We can all agree that the agricultural sector cannot wait while decision-makers shift approaches and priorities.
+We should be using systems that are based on evidence, have been tried and tested, and work.